Sciatica Treatment in Indian Trail, NC: Finding the Source of Your Leg Pain

 Can sciatica go away without treatment?

-Sometimes, if it’s mild and caused by temporary inflammation.
-But if there’s a herniated disc or structural problem, waiting it out often makes things worse.
-The nerve stays irritated, and what started as occasional pain can turn into constant symptoms.
+If it’s mild and caused by temporary inflammation, sometimes.
+But when there’s a herniated disc or structural problem driving it, waiting typically makes things worse.
+What starts as occasional pain can turn into constant symptoms as the nerve stays irritated.

 Is bed rest good for sciatica?

 Short-term rest can help if you’re in severe pain, but lying around for days or weeks usually makes sciatica worse.
-Movement—when done correctly—helps reduce inflammation and prevents stiffness.
-The key is knowing which movements to avoid and which ones actually help.
+Movement – when done correctly – reduces inflammation and prevents stiffness.
+The key is knowing which movements help and which ones to avoid, which is exactly what the evaluation determines.

 Will I need surgery for sciatica?

 Most people don’t.
-Surgery is typically reserved for cases with severe nerve damage, progressive weakness, or symptoms that haven’t improved after months of conservative care.
-Many patients find relief through spinal decompression, chiropractic care, and targeted rehabilitation.
+Surgery is reserved for cases with severe nerve damage, progressive weakness, or symptoms that haven’t improved after a quality course of conservative care.
+Spinal decompression, chiropractic adjustments, and targeted rehabilitation resolve the majority of sciatica cases effectively.

 How do I know if my sciatica is serious?

-If you have weakness in your leg, foot drop (trouble lifting your foot), numbness in the groin area, or loss of bowel or bladder control, get evaluated immediately.
-Those symptoms suggest significant nerve compression that may require urgent intervention.
+Weakness in your leg, foot drop, numbness in the groin area, or loss of bowel or bladder control are signs of significant nerve compression that require urgent evaluation.
+Don’t wait on those symptoms.

 Ready to find out what’s causing your sciatica and how to fix it?
 Schedule an appointment with Dr. Gentile or call (704) 821-3222.